-the left wall of the bathroom.
+Insert the Toilet - top block in the middle of the left wall of the bathroom.
 Add the bathroom sink block in the corner as shown in Figure 13.41.
-The bathroom door, marked "4" is the door_32_right block, which you need to insert 6'6-11/16 off the left wall.
+The bathroom door, marked "4" is the door_30_right block, which you need to insert 6'6-11/16 off the left wall.
 Move the hallway dimension that may interfere with the new bathroom measurements.